jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

-# How to create a Calculator using Test Driven Development
+# Create a Calculator using Test Driven Development

 We are going to explore creating a calculator with python using Test Driven Development